-Tampa Construction Accident attorneys Fighting for Victims of Construction Accident Injuries
+Tampa Construction Accident Attorneys Fighting for Victims

 At Abrahamson & Uiterwyk, we help construction accident victims in the greater Tampa area fight for fair compensation.
 In many cases, construction workers will have two ways to seek compensation.
 The first is a claim for workers’ compensation: As an employee, you are entitled to limited “no-fault” benefits from your employer.
-The second is a claim for personal injuries: If someone other than your employer was to blame, our construction accident lawyers can help you seek full compensation for your injuries and losses.
+The second is a claim for personal injuries: If someone other than your employer was to blame, our Tampa construction accident attorneys can help you seek full compensation for your injuries and losses.

 Two Ways to Seek Compensation for Construction Accident Injuries in Florida

 Under Florida law, most construction companies are required to provide workers’ compensation benefits to employees who get hurt on the job.
 As we mentioned above, these are “no-fault” benefits, which means that your employer has to pay regardless of whether it was to blame for your injuries.

 However, securing workers’ compensation benefits is not as easy as it sounds.
 Employers don’t like to pay workers’ compensation benefits – paying means losing money, and it also means having a record of a job site injury.
 In addition, most companies cover the costs of workers’ compensation through insurance, which means that you will most likely need to deal with your employer’s insurance company in order to collect the benefits that you deserve.

 For these reasons, if you have been injured on a construction site, it is strongly in your best interests to hire a job site injury attorney to assist you with your claim.
 An experienced workers’ compensation attorney will be able to deal with your employer and its insurance company for you – while helping make sure that you take all of the steps necessary to collect the benefits you deserve.